 4. HubSpot Marketing Analytics & Dashboard Software

-Hubspot Marketing Analytics & Dashboard Software is an all-in-one inbound marketing software that leverages your eCommerce Business Intelligence capabilities.
+Hubspot Marketing Analytics & Dashboard Software is an all-in-one inbound marketing software that helps eCommerce business owners leverage their competitive edge & business Intelligence capabilities.
 It enables easy creation of custom reports by connecting all CRM contact, company, deal data, and sales & service data for better visualization.
 Companies can also integrate their business apps through Hubspot App Marketplace.
 Quick measures, grouping, forecasting, and clustering are other top-hole benefits of Hubspot.

 1. Analyze Data Capabilities

 Different tools have different data capabilities.
-Identifying your unique challenges in accessing data should be considered while choosing an eCommerce BI tool.
-Let’s see some of the basic data capabilities you must look at in a Business Intelligence tool:
+Identifying your unique challenges in accessing data should be considered while choosing powerful tools for leveraging your BI data capabilities.
+Let’s see some of the basic data capabilities you must look at in a Business Intelligence platform/tools:

-Data Connectors: It enables connection to your data sources and leverages data flow.
+Data Connectors: It enables connection to your external data sources and leverages data flow.

 Data Preparation: It involves cleaning and transforming raw data prior to analysis.